tzachbon/Lecture---Complex-Form-Made-Easy-Angular-/README.md

 ![easy peasy](https://media2.giphy.com/media/3o7btNa0RUYa5E7iiQ/giphy.gif?cid=790b76115ce33e5b32bf1218e530f1c0c69cbdb5a9b2f23e&rid=giphy.gif)

 ## But wait!
-We want to add more interesting and complex things!
+We want to add more interesting and complex features!

-Let's add date of birth field for the user.
+Let's add a date of birth field for the user.

 But wait, what can we do if we want dynamic inputs?

 Like if our hero fought a lot of villains and we want to know all their names.

-We don't know how many villain so we can use Form Array for dynamic inputs!
+We don't know how many villains are there, so we can use Form Array for dynamic inputs!

 ## Let's make some imports first

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';
 import { NgModule } from '@angular/core';
 import { AppRoutingModule } from './app.routing';
 import { AppComponent } from './app.component';
 import { ReactiveFormsModule } from '@angular/forms';